 The Digital Arts Lab is currently developing a suite of modules.

 This second year module will run in Spring 2022.
-It is available to Arts Faculty students.
-It is currently being added to the module catalogue, and will soon be available for selection.
+It is available to all Arts Faculty students.

 A third year applied module, following on from this, is planned for Spring 2023.

 Digital change agents are people with a supercharged capability for applying technology to solving problems and improving the world.
 You might assume that they are geeky Comp Sci graduates hiding away in dimly lit basement offices somewhere on the Internet.
 This is simply not true.
 Arts and Humanities graduates are the real heroes of this story.
 Their diverse disciplinary backgrounds and interests share many key elements required for success: storytelling, visual thinking, critically-creatively working with language, working iteratively, exploring multiple possibilities, and being comfortable with ambiguity and radical difference.
 When combined with an understanding of digital technologies, a digital-creative mindset, key concepts and methods (Design Thinking, Systems Thinking), and working in the right kind of collaborative environment, they can achieve great things.

 This module will provide students from across the Arts Faculty with everything they need to become successful digital change agents, for the benefit of the Faculty, the wider community (through public engagement), and beyond.